-Sometimes content doesn't violate our policies, but it may be incompatible with YouTube's Terms of Service or not appropriate for viewers under 18.
+Sometimes content doesn't violate our Community Guidelines, but it may be incompatible with YouTube's Terms of Service or not appropriate for viewers under 18.
 In these cases, we may place an age-restriction on the video.
 This policy applies to videos, video descriptions, custom thumbnails, live streams, and any other YouTube product or feature.

 Learn more about age-restriction

 Below is more detail about the types of content we consider for age-restriction.
 If your content contains one or more of these themes, we may age-restrict.
 We’ve given examples of content that may be age-restricted below.
 Click through the policy sections for examples illustrating these themes.
 Keep in mind this isn’t a complete list.

 - A video containing adults participating in dangerous activities that minors could easily imitate, such as handling explosives or challenges that cause bodily injury

 - A video meant for adult audiences but could easily be confused with family content